Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 Here's what sleep deprivation does to your relationship functioning:

-3. Empathy decreases
+3. Empathy drops

 What this means practically: